 But wait!
 Speed means nothing if the wrong items are collected.
 Check each team’s collections to ensure all items belong.
 If items are misplaced or remain on the floor, the responsible team sacrifices their win.
-For a quick refresher on what holiday items to recycle and which to trash, find our naughty and nice list here.
+Here's a quick refresher on how to dispose holiday items.

 Once everything is collected, you can give the winners a small prize and ask everyone to finish their task.
 The trash team should take the garbage to the cans in the garage.
 The recycling team should empty, crush and recap bottles, and flatten cardboard boxes.
 And the saving team should separate gifts and cards by the person who received them, and pack them into reusable bags to go home with each family member.

 The entire thing shouldn’t take more than a half hour, and you’ll be free to enjoy the rest of your day with the cleanup out of the way and a good green feeling in your heart.